 The SHOWER model default value for the percent of facility users who use the showers depends on the building type.
-The CTE and RME inhalation and dermal values included in this Report are for those who shower (exposures are lower for those using the facility but not the shower).
+The CTE and RME inhalation and dermal values included in this Report are for those who shower.
 The inhalation values represent daily exposure concentrations from exposures while in the building.
 The dermal values are daily doses from showering and hand washing in the facility.